-- 52. A person who - - (a) without justification or lawful excuse, obstructs, hinders or threatens the Commission or a member of staff acting under this Act; - (b) submits false or misleading information; - (c) fails to honour summons; or - (d) misrepresents to or knowingly misleads the Commission or a member of staff of the Commission acting under this Act, commits an offence and is liable on conviction to a fine not exceeding five hundred thousand shillings or to imprisonment for a term not exceeding two years or to both.
+52. A person who -

+- (a) without justification or lawful excuse, obstructs hinders threatens the Commission or a member of staff acting under this Act; - (b) submits false or misleading information; - (c) fails to honour summons; or - (d) misrepresents to or knowingly misleads the Commission or a member of staff of the Commission acting under this Act, commits an offence and is liable on conviction to a fine not exceeding one million shillings or to imprisonment for a term not exceeding two years or to both.